aieling/plantopedia/README/BLANK_README.md

 <hr>

-In the **Resource**</strong> page (Exploring > Resource), there's a video accessible directly in the website using the tag '<iframe>', there's also two types of table, one using bootstrap, and the other one using a personalized CSS and using a javascript form of collections.<br>
+In the **Resource** page (Exploring > Resource), there's a video accessible directly in the website using the tag '<iframe>', there's also two types of table, one using bootstrap, and the other one using a personalized CSS and using a javascript form of collections.<br>
 [![Ressource Name Screen Shot][ressource-screenshot]](images/ressource.jpg)

 <hr>